eldoctorenlapista/cordova-background-geo/README.md

 Cross-platform geolocation for Cordova / PhoneGap with battery-saving "circular region monitoring" and "stop detection".

 Plugin can be used for geolocation when app is running in foreground or background.
-It is more battery and data efficient then html5 geolocation or cordova-geolocation plugin.
+It is more battery and data efficient than html5 geolocation or cordova-geolocation plugin.
 It can be used side by side with other geolocation providers (eg. html5 navigator.geolocation).

 On Android you can choose from two location location providers:
 * **ANDROID_DISTANCE_FILTER_PROVIDER** (forked from [cordova-plugin-background-geolocation](https://github.com/christocracy/cordova-plugin-background-geolocation))